 A lay flat photo book — also called a flush mount album — is a type of photo album where the pages open completely flat, with no curve or gutter shadow at the center spine.
 This is achieved through a specialized binding technique in which thick, rigid pages are hinged together rather than folded or stitched like conventional books.

 The pages are typically made from thick photographic or fine art paper mounted onto rigid boards.
 This construction allows two adjacent pages to function as a single, seamless panoramic canvas — meaning a breathtaking ceremony image can stretch across an entire spread without losing a single detail in the spine.
+The Print Refinery Louisville East offers custom photo books built with exactly this level of craftsmanship, serving photographers and families across Kentucky.

 - Hinged page construction — pages are joined with flexible fabric or material at the spine, not folded